Faculty and Staff Resources

 Making a Referral to the Counseling Center

 Once you determine that a student could benefit from counseling, let them know the Counseling Center is confidential.
-If they are open to the referral, students can schedule by phone (215.895.1415), by email (email@example.com) or in person (201 Creese Student Center) during our regular business hours.
+If they are open to the referral, students can schedule by calling 215.895.1415, emailing firstname.lastname@example.org, or visiting Room 201 in the Creese Student Center during our regular business hours.
 Our front desk administrative staff will screen callers for emergency needs.
 The Center offers a range of services, including triages, individual and group therapy, workshops, crisis services, and consultations).
-In the event of an emergency or crisis after regular office hours you can contact the on-call counselor at 215.416.3337 or call Drexel Public Safety at 215.895.2822.
+In the event of an emergency or crisis after regular office hours, you can contact the on-call counselor at 215.416.3337 or call Drexel Public Safety at 215.895.2822.

 We encourage you to follow up with the student later to show your continued interest even if they did not accept your attempted referral.
 If a student refuses your referral and you remain concerned, feel free to call us to consult.

 - If you are concerned for anyone's imminent safety, call 911 or Drexel Police at 215.895.2222.